Ending A Long Term Relationship

 How Long Is Too Long To Grieve?

-Grief has its own timetable, so there is no set amount of time appropriate for everyone.
+Grief has its own timetable, so there is no set amount of time for how to deal with grief.
 You grieve as long as you need to, and one day, if you have genuinely grieved and not avoided the grieving process, you know you are done.
+Instead of feeling emotionally stuck in the past, you are done and ready to move forward.

 If you are grieving ending a long term relationship, it will probably take longer than a few weeks.
 It may be too long if you are deeply grieving longer than several months.
-Then it may be time to get help...from a grief counselor or by going to one of our grief retreat
+Then it may be time to get help...from a grief counselor or, especially if you want quick relief, by going to one of our grief retreats

 Deal With The "Push-Pull"